vaites/php-apache-tika/README.md

 ### Encoding

-By default the returned text is encoded with UTF-8, andthe `Client::setEncoding()` method allows to set the expected encoding.
+By default the returned text is encoded with UTF-8, and the `Client::setEncoding()` method allows to set the expected encoding.

 ## Tests